cyrilletuzi/vscode-angular-schematics/README.md

 What about other tools like the Angular Console?
 Well, this lib will save you more time because:
 - it's directly integrated in VS Code (no switch between 2 windows),
-- many options are prefilled (like the path and the project where you want to generate things)
+- many options are prefilled (like the path and the project where you want to generate things),
 - generated files will auto open!

 ## Angular onsite training